Brandt Clarke: International play

 Clarke won Gold playing for Team Canada in the 2021 IIHF World U18 Championships, averaging a point-per-game.
 The tournament was held in Frisco, Texas, USA from April 26, 2021 to May 6, 2021.
 Clarke was named to the tournament All-Star team, as selected by the media.

 Clarke was selected to participate in Hockey Canada's National Junior Team Summer Camp (held in Calgary, Alberta from July 23-27, 2022) for the 2023 National Junior Team that participated in the 2023 World Junior Ice Hockey Championships that was held in Halifax, Nova Scotia and Moncton, New Brunswick, Canada from December 26, 2022 to January 5, 2023.
 On December 7, 2022, it was announced that the L.A.
 Kings loaned Clarke to Canada’s world junior hockey team ahead of its Selection Camp for the 2023 World Junior Ice Hockey Championships.

 On December 12, 2022, Clarke was named to Team Canada to compete at the 2023 World Junior Ice Hockey Championships.
 During the tournament, Clarke scored two goals and recorded six assists in seven games, including an assist on the final game-winning goal in overtime.
 Team Canada won the gold medal in overtime against Czechia on January 5, 2023.

 Playing style

-Clarke has been described as a high-quality defensive player with excellent defensive stick control and tactical positioning.
+Clarke has been described as a defensive player, particularly with regards to stick control and tactical positioning.
 He has been considered a new-era defenseman best known for his offensive capabilities and his eagerness and creativity while breaking out of the defensive zone and participating actively in the offensive zone.

 Personal life

 Clarke was born into an athletic family, as both his siblings and father have played ice hockey.
-His father Chris played junior hockey in Southern Ontario, his sister Mackenzie plays for St. Lawrence University, and his older brother Graeme is currently signed to the Washington Capitals.
+His father Chris played junior hockey in Southern Ontario, his sister Mackenzie plays for St. Lawrence University, and his older brother Graeme plays for the Belleville Senators, the AHL affiliate of the Ottawa Senators.